kekse1/kekse1/README.md

-The last feature I'd like to mention here is the (configurable) **`?text`** parameter to draw short text strings instead of the counted values etc., e.g. to hide some info from automatic web crawlers/spiders/.. etc., e.g. when you want to present your eMail address or so, and scramble it a bit (see my address on the [**`~impressum`**](https://kekse.biz/?~impressum) page).
+The last feature I'd like to mention here is the (configurable) **`?text`** parameter to draw short text strings instead of the counted values etc., e.g. to hide some info from automatic web crawlers/spiders/.. etc., e.g. when you want to present your eMail address or so, and scramble it a bit (see my address on my [**`~impressum`**](https://kekse.biz/?~impressum) page).

 ## [**`v4`**](https://github.com/kekse1/v4/)